-There is no clear answer explaining why Iranians are so much into nose jobs but one reason might be that Iranian people usually have less attractive noses, compared to other features of their faces.
-Prominent and Roman noses are common among Iranian people, making them good candidates for the rhinoplasty procedure.
+There is no clear answer explaining why Iranians are so much into nose jobs, but one reason might be that Iranian people usually have less attractive noses, compared to other features of their faces.
+Prominent and Roman noses are common among Iranian people, making them good candidates for procedure.

-In addition, the dress code of the country that obliges women to cover most of their body is cited by others as another reason for women to show such a tendency to go under the knife.
+In addition, the dress code of the country that obliges women to cover most of their body, is cited by others as another reason for women to show such a tendency for going under the knife.
 “For ladies who have to cover themselves apart from the face, it is the only thing they can show,” another plastic surgeon based in Tehran told the Guardian.

 “It’s human nature to want to seek out attention with a beautiful figure, hair, skin … but hijab doesn’t let you do that.
 So we have to satisfy that instinct by displaying our ‘art’ on our faces,” one woman says.